College of Liberal Arts Travel Policy and Procedures 2018-19

 Employees must use one of the commercial car rental companies currently under contract with the State of California when renting a vehicle for Official State business travel.
 The University will not pay for the rental of a vehicle from a company that does not have a contract with the State.
 Unlimited mileage, insurance and airport fees are included in the State contract rates.

-In the event that employees rent from a company that does not have a contract with the State, his/her department or agency may be legally responsible for all damages (bodily injury, death and property damage) sustained by others as well as property damage to the rental vehicle.
+In the event that employees rent from a company that does not have a contract with the State, their department or agency may be legally responsible for all damages (bodily injury, death and property damage) sustained by others as well as property damage to the rental vehicle.

 In addition, please realize that that the State contract rates are guaranteed statewide, and that liability insurance (up to $500,000 per occurrence for bodily injury and property damage combined) is included in the rate.
 Non-State rates do not include insurance and Cal Poly will not reimburse you for adding insurance.